marcus13345/hadean/idea.md

 event could immediately open & close the panel in the same frame. so, the event should be able to be captured and cease propogation.

+# ready()
+call order goes from top to bottom \/\/\/ ready is called before scene linkage, and serves to initialize values that may be needed before incoming requests.

+# connect()
+connect is solely for ensuring links to other objects. get() and getAll()

+# create()
+create is guaranteed to only run once for an object, even after save/load

+# start()
+start is called any time the object is added to a scene